 Lowpass Filter Design in MATLAB

 This example shows how to design lowpass filters.
 The example highlights some of the most commonly used command-line tools in the DSP System Toolbox™.
 Alternatively, you can use the Filter Builder app to implement all the designs presented here.
-For more design options, see Designing Low Pass FIR Filters.
+For more design options, see Design Lowpass FIR Filters.

 When designing a lowpass filter, the first choice you make is whether to design an FIR or IIR filter.
 You generally choose FIR filters when a linear phase response is important.
 FIR filters also tend to be preferred for fixed-point implementations because they are typically more robust to quantization effects.
 FIR filters are also used in many high-speed implementations such as FPGAs or ASICs because they are suitable for pipelining.
 IIR filters (in particular biquad filters) are used in applications (such as audio signal processing) where phase linearity is not a concern.
 IIR filters are generally computationally more efficient in the sense that they can meet the design specifications with fewer coefficients than FIR filters.
 IIR filters also tend to have a shorter transient response and a smaller group delay.
 However, the use of minimum-phase and multirate designs can result in FIR filters comparable to IIR filters in terms of group delay and computational efficiency.